 Pierce stated she identified the reality of declining numbers within the Dixwell Avenue church buildings.
 “Because there weren’t as many humans going, obviously the greenbacks weren’t there … however, there’s additionally the human element that you have to examine too.”

-Lyn Cusano runs a soup kitchen at St. Ann’s, continuing to operate, even though the church is closed.
+Lyn Cusano runs a soup kitchen at St. Ann’s, continuing to operate even though the church is closed.
 “We get fantastic, awesome donations from normal working people,” she stated.

-Lorrie Mikolinski stated she had been a member of St. John the Baptist “nearly my whole existence, which become probably an excellent 60 years.
+Lorrie Mikolinski stated she had been a member of St. John the Baptist “nearly my whole existence, which becomes probably an excellent 60 years.
 It turned into the entirety a church will be, and it’s tough, unfortunate.”